Evangelium Vitae Medal

 The Notre Dame Evangelium Vitae Medal is the nation's most important lifetime achievement award for heroes in the pro-life movement, honoring individuals whose outstanding efforts have served to proclaim the Gospel of Life by steadfastly affirming and defending the sanctity of human life from its earliest stages.
 Announced annually on Respect Life Sunday (the first Sunday of October), the Evangelium Vitae Medal consists of a specially commissioned medal and $10,000 prize, which is presented at a spring banquet.

-The de Nicola Center for Ethics and Culture will award the 2019 Notre Dame Evangelium Vitae Medal to Vicki Thorn, founder of the post-abortion healing ministry Project Rachel, at a Mass and banquet on April 27, 2019.
+The de Nicola Center for Ethics and Culture will award the 2020 Notre Dame Evangelium Vitae Medal to Vicki Thorn, founder of the post-abortion healing ministry Project Rachel, at a Mass and banquet on April 25, 2020.

 Read more about the medal’s design and significance.

 Learn more about past Evangelium Vitae Medal recipients.